 Tostones and platanos maduros are dishes that automatically remind me of my childhood.
 We would visit my momo and popo (grandma and grandpa) for dinner and it was 100% guaranteed that I would have tostones and platanos maduros waiting for me.
-They are dishes that make me a sentimental these days.
-Remembering my grandparents and the love they showed us through Cuban dishes.
+They are dishes that make me sentimental these days because I remember the love they showed us through these dishes.

-If you read my journal entry about tostones, platanos maduros are the complete opposite.
-Tostones are a crunchier version of a French fry and are made when a plantain is still green.
-Platanos maduros, on the other hand, are soft, very sweet, and are made when a plantain has turned black.
-I think it’s quite amazing how you can either get a savory or sweet dish from just waiting on the plantains life span.
+Platanos maduros are the complete opposite of tostones.
+Tostones are a banana version of french fry and are made when a plantain is still green.
+Platanos maduros, on the other hand, are soft, very sweet, and are made when a plantain peel has turned black.
+I think it’s quite amazing how you can either get a savory or sweet dish from just waiting on the plantain's life span.

-Regardless of it’s sweetness, platanos maduros are served as a side dish of your main plate and topped with a sprinkle of salt.
+Regardless of its sweetness, platanos maduros are served as a side dish on your main plate and topped with a sprinkle of salt.
 Giving it that perfect sweet & salty balance!

-Plantain (wait until the plantain has black spots everywhere)
+Plantain (wait until the plantain peel is black)

 LET'S GET COOKING

-You want to begin by peeling the plantains peel.
+You want to begin by peeling the peel of the plantain.
 You can do this by cutting both edges off and making a slit down the plantain peel.
-This will allow you to peel it seamlessly.

 Cut the plantain in half.
 Then, cut those two pieces in half.
-You can fry them as is or cut them again so that they are nice and thin (reference images).
+You can fry them as is or slice them again so that they are nice and thin (reference images).

-Now to transfer your plantain to a medium pan with olive oil over medium heat.
-You want to place all of them plantains slices to the pan and allow them to fry until they are golden or they get a bit char (which is how I prefer them).
+Transfer the plantain to a medium pan with olive oil over medium heat.
+You want to place all of the plantain slices in the pan and allow them to fry until they are golden or they get a bit char (which is how I prefer them).
 Flip, until both sides are golden/char.

 Once, they are ready you can transfer them to a plate, sprinkle some salt, and serve!